 Although it’s a relatively tiny 15 square kilometers, Point Pelee National Park packs in a lot of “wow.”

-Rent a canoe from the Marsh boardwalk store or pick up some kayaks or stand up paddleboards from nearby Pelee Wings.
-With these in-hand take a scenic paddle through the stunning inland marsh.
+Rent a canoe from the Marsh boardwalk store or pick up some kayaks or stand-up paddleboards from nearby Pelee Wings.
+With these in hand take a scenic paddle through the stunning inland marsh.
 You can also explore the region’s history at the on-site DuLaurier Homestead.
 Or, hop on your bike or take the shuttle to the tip to take in the views of the beach at the bottom of Canada.
+Just a day here will help you understand why Point Pelee is considered one of the most incredible national parks in Canada.

 For a magical experience, pick up some fresh meat from Bradt’s Butcher Block in town and enjoy a weekend of Point Pelee National Park camping at one of the incredible oTENTik accommodations in the Camp Henry campground.